-The PCB will now be given a number and committee references.
+The PCB is now HB 7083 and will committee references.

 AIF supports legislative efforts that protect Florida's healthcare providers who are far more knowledgeable regarding medical care than scare-tactic litigators seeking compensation.

 HB 903 - Relating to Fines and Fees